VargKernel/shell-toolkit/README.md

 > `prompt-cli.sh` stores the Gemini API key locally in `~/.config/prompt-cli/keys.env`.
 > `bash-qol.sh` and `oh-my-bash.sh` modify shell startup files such as `~/.bashrc`.
 > `git-fetch.sh` requires **Nerd Fonts** to render correctly.
+> `install-nvidia-driver.sh` stops the display manager and switches to `multi-user.target` — run it from an SSH session or a TTY, never from inside the graphical session it's about to close.
+> Scripts under `network/` are read-only diagnostics; none of them change system configuration.

 > [!TIP]
 > Scripts are idempotent where possible, but a dry-run review (`bash -n script.sh`) before first execution is always a good idea.